ideas & advice

 • Tissues/paper towels

-Securing your Outdoor Location
+Securing your Outdoor Wedding Location

 For an outdoor wedding, the draw is the setting, so finding the right spot and coordinating the event around it is the most important task on your to-do list.
 Your setting options are as limitless as the great outdoors itself.
 But before getting your heart set on a specific spot, these are some key questions you’ll need to ask:

-Is There Privacy? – keep in mind that if your location is a public space – or even near a public place (like a street or sidewalk), you may have to contend with onlookers.
+Is There Privacy? – Keep in mind that if your location is a public space – or even near a public place (like a street or sidewalk), you may have to contend with onlookers.
 Try to reserve your space in a secluded spot to prevent unwanted guests or distractions.

-Can You Hear? – will guests have to compete with roaring waves, gusting winds, honking cars, or screaming children to hear your vows?
+Can You Hear? – Will guests have to compete with roaring waves, gusting winds, honking cars, or screaming children to hear your vows?
 You may need to rent a sound system and lavalier mics for the officiant and yourselves.
 Your band or DJ should be able to provide this for you.

 Décor Elements